New Student Registration and Orientation at Spring Valley in Glenwood Springs

 What is the fee for?

 The fee charged ($175) for Orientation includes your food and housing during Registration and covers the activities, sessions and services utilized.
-(The $145 is minus lodging if you choose to stay at a local hotel.)

 The fee also covers Welcome events and activities that take place during the weekend before the fall semester begins.